 How can we create a fun environment for our kids, using wall art?
 Kids love having their own space.
 In this way, they’re no different from us adults.
-And we parents who have the resources to give our children a space of their own also have the privilege of making sure the space we give them fits them.
-Whether it’s their bedroom or any other dedicated space, we have the opportunity to work with our kids in decorating it in such a way that the space becomes an expression of who they are.
-Such a space will give them plenty of room to express themselves creatively.
+And we parents who have the resources to give our children a space of their own also have the privilege of ensuring the space we provide fits them.
+Whether it’s their bedroom or another dedicated space, we can work with our kids to decorate it so it becomes an expression of who they are.
+Such a space will provide them with ample room to express themselves creatively.

-What follows is a brief list of some creative ideas for putting together a unique space for your child… From colorful murals to whimsical paintings.
-These pieces will bring joy to any child’s space.
+What follows is a brief list of creative ideas for creating a unique space for your child… From colourful murals to whimsical paintings.
+These pieces will bring joy to anychild’ss space.

 A Fun Playroom Using Wall Art

-If you’re looking for a fun playroom idea, consider adding a mural to one of the walls.
-These pieces come in a variety of styles, sizes, and colors, so there’s bound to be one that fits perfectly into your kid’s playroom.
+If you’re looking for a fun playroom idea, consider adding a mural to one wall.
+These pieces come in a variety of styles, sizes, and colours, so there’s bound to be one that fits perfectly into your child’s playroom.

 An Artsy Space

-Using pieces that are more abstract, or include a vibrant mix of color for rich texture, might just be the injection of inspiration that your child needs to start their artwork.
-PhotoWall designs would work beautifully in a space like this.
+Using more abstract pieces or a vibrant colour palette for rich texture might be the inspiration your child needs to start their artwork.
+PhotoWall designs would work beautifully in this space.

-Easy on the eye, softer, pastel-colored pieces always add a sense of warmth and cozy comfort to a little one’s nursery.
-If you’re looking for a colorful nursery room, check out these designs.
+Easy on the eye and softer, pastel-coloured pieces always add a sense of warmth and cosy comfort to a little one’s nursery.
+If you’re looking for a colourful nursery room, explore these designs.

 A Modern Learning Space

-Ok, so, as a home-school mom, this is obviously where my bias lies… Creating a space that is modern and engaging for any child.
-They will want to sit down in this calm environment and begin their homework, if you are a homeschool parent, this beautiful design will create a learning space that is welcoming.
+As a homeschool mom, this is obviously where my bias lies.—creatinga modern, engaging space for any child.
+They will want to sit down in this calm environment and begin their homework.
+If you are a homeschool parent, this beautiful design will create a welcoming learning space.

 You might also consider a mural that can serve as an educational tool.
 You can use them to teach children about different cultures, countries, and even animals.
-They can also help teach kids about math and science by showing how numbers relate to each other.
+They can also help teach children about math and science by showing how numbers relate to one another.

 A Family Room That’s Both Functional and Beautiful

-I’ll admit that this last one is a bit of a cheat… the family room is certainly not a child’s own space, but the family room certainly is one of the most used spaces in any home.
+I’ll admit this last one is a bit of a cheat: the family room is not a child’s own space, but it is one of the most-used rooms in any home.
 And that could and should include the children as well.
 It serves as a gathering place for friends and family, a place to relax after a hard day at school or work, and a spot where children can play while parents unwind.
-These pieces might just be the touch you need to make your family room a more welcoming and relaxing space for you and your children.
+These pieces might be the touch you need to make your family room a more welcoming and relaxing space for you and your children.

 AD | This post may contain links to external sources for which I may have been paid in collaboration with PhotoWall.
 Please note that I only accept content that I believe adds value to this website.